What is an accredited marshal?

 What training will you get?

-For more information and to register your interest in volunteering please contact the regional events officer for your region.
+You can also request more information and register your interest in volunteering by contacting the regional events officer for your region.

 In the first instance please contact your regional events officer

 Officials Education, British Cycling, Stuart Street, Manchester, M11 4DQ